marithealth/demo-react-native/README.md

 We need you to get acclimated with the code base, get it running, and be ready to help Goo out on shipping some new features next week 🚢.

 JD (our product manager) is prepping the stories ✅.

+In the meantime we encourage you to install Cursor and try out "cmd+k" for inline edditing and "cmd+l" for chat suggestions.
+Play with the code and try implementing some things you think JD will need.

 Thanks!

 ## Get started